buildwithgrove/docs/docs/guides/getting-started/quickstart.md

 # Quickstart Guide

-Welcome to the Quickstart Guide for Portal.
-This guide will walk you through the simple two-step process to get started with using Portal in your application.
+Welcome to the Quickstart Guide for Grove.
+This guide will walk you through the simple two-step process to get started with using Grove in your application.

 ## Step 1 – Get an Endpoint

-The first step to getting started is to sign up for the Portal, create an application, and mint an endpoint for the chain(s) that you need access to.
+The first step to getting started is to sign up for Grove via the Portal, create an application, and mint an endpoint for the chain(s) that you need access to.

 For full details of this process, please refer to the [Get an Endpoint](get-an-endpoint) page.

 ## Step 2 – Plug it into your Application

 There are many different reasons why a developer would need to access a blockchain in their application.
-Your Portal URL is designed to work directly in some of the existing frameworks and libraries that different developers would be interacting with.
+Your endpoint URL is designed to work directly in some of the existing frameworks and libraries that different developers would be interacting with.

 ### UI and Interface Developers

-If you're building an interface to blockchain applications, a collection of examples of how to use your Portal endpoint is available under [Popular Libraries](https://docs.pokt.network/api-docs/).
+If you're building an interface to blockchain applications, a collection of examples of how to use your Grove endpoint is available under `Popular Libraries`.

 &rarr; [.NET – web3](/guides/popular-libraries/net–web3)